Shabana Basij-Rasikh: Awards and recognition

 Basij-Rasikh has been featured extensively since she attended college.
 In 2010, she was named one of Glamour Magazine's Top Ten College Women.
 In 2012, she gave a TEDx talk titled "Dare to Educate Afghan Girls".
 In 2014, she was named an "Emerging Explorer" by National Geographic and joined 10x10 as a Global Ambassador.
+She received the Asia Society’s Asia Game Changer Award in 2023 for her extensive work in connecting Asia and the world.